computer-geek64/article-engagement-predictor/README.md

 2) When trained with Bayesian hyperparameter optimization, the optimal parameters were (n_estimators = 200, max_depth= 4, learning_rate: 0.09111868005033476), resulting in an improved MSE of 0.20(percent error 10%), or an improvement of 15% in MSE using hyperparameters.

-3) We will continue from the sample article "" from the previous section.
+3) We will continue from the sample political article from the previous section.
 Passing this in along with the number of comments predicted of 157 gives a predicted sentiment of 0.0185 .

 4) Once again, find the most relevant features which determine how sentiment is predicted.